-Joe Rogan resumes Spotify podcast after unexplained hiatus
+Joe Rogan shrugs off Spotify row as podcast resumes after week-long hiatus

 New episode went live late on Thursday

-A new episode of The Joe Rogan Experience has gone live on Spotify after an unexplained seven-day hiatus amid the row over the spread of misinformation about Covid-19 and vaccines.
+Joe Rogan has shrugged off the row over the spread of misinformation about Covid-19 and vaccines on the Spotify platform as a new episode of The Joe Rogan Experience went live following a seven-day hiatus.

-Other than host Joe Rogan’s apology, which was posted to the platform on 31 January, there had been no new episode since 27 January when the host sat down UFC Women’s Bantamweight Champion Juliana Peña.
+Other than Rogan’s apology over the controversy, which was posted to the platform on 31 January, there had been no new episode since 27 January when the host sat down UFC Women’s Bantamweight Champion Juliana Peña.

-In the new episode, Rogan speaks with Andy Stumpf, a retired Navy Seal, who is billed as a record-setting wingsuit pilot, Base jumper, public speaker, and host of the popular podcast Cleared Hot.
+In the new episode, Rogan chatted with Andy Stumpf, a retired Navy Seal, who is billed as a record-setting wingsuit pilot, Base jumper, public speaker, and host of the popular podcast Cleared Hot.

+About halfway through the episode, Rogan was asked by Mr Stumpf how he was handling the “Spotify chatter”.

+“Yeah, it’s been good.
+Stay offline.
+Ignore it.
+And everything seems okay.
+There’s nothing much I could do.
+You know, if I engaged with all of it, you know, I put out a video a couple of days ago … other than that, not much I could do,” said Rogan.

+Rogan called out “people like CNN” who are “losing the information and attention game”.
+He criticised them for calling out other shows to be limited or censored when they should be doing better themselves and addressing why more people do not payment them attention.

+He also proposed that his conversational format was preferable to a panel of people with “planned out rants” who are “trying to go viral” and said that there have been times where he has told people to stop because they do not know what they’re talking about.

-New content usually goes live four times a week, with episodes predominantly released Tuesday through Friday.
+New content for the show usually goes live four times a week, with episodes predominantly released Tuesday through Friday.
 Interviews are pre-recorded and are usually between two and four hours long.

-However, between Friday 28 January and Wednesday 2 February no new episodes were uploaded until a new edition was posted late on Thursday.
+Between Friday 28 January and Wednesday 2 February, no new episodes were uploaded until the new edition was posted late on Thursday.

 The Independent twice contacted Spotify for comment regarding the apparent lack of new content from one of their biggest and most controversial stars.